dev-sec/puppet-os-hardening/README.md

 The ssh key has to be named `~/.ssh/do_ci` and added to your profile at DigitalOcean.
 After this you're ready to run the tests as described at [Integration Tests (Docker)](#integration-tests-docker).

-If you want to run the full integration tests with Travis CI in your fork, you will have to add these [environment variables](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings) in the settings of your fork:
+If you want to run the full integration tests with Github Actions in your fork, you will have to add these [environment variables](https://docs.github.com/en/actions/reference/encrypted-secrets) in the settings of your fork:

 * `KITCHEN_LOCAL_YAML=kitchen.do.yml`
 * `DIGITALOCEAN_ACCESS_TOKEN` - [access token for DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)